zigzter/chatterm/README.md

 Current flow (requires Go if cloning):

 1. Either clone and `go build .`, or download the binary under releases
-2. Grab a token from here: https://twitchapps.com/tmi/
-3. Run `./chatterm`, follow prompt to open options and input username and oauth.
+2. Run `./chatterm`, follow prompt to open auth and input username and start auth process.
-4. Once submitted, it should bring you back to the channel input view.
+3. Once submitted, it should bring you back to the channel input view.
 Enter a channel to join and press enter.

 Todo: